ga-wdi-boston/wdi_3_rails_hw_bookmarks/README.md

 ## Specifications

-* App has a database schema with appropriate columns and indexes
+* App has a database schema with appropriate columns and indexes YES
-* App has working seed data that creates a variety of bookmarks
+* App has working seed data that creates a variety of bookmarks YES
 * User can view bookmarks in an alphabetical list with titles/categories
 * User can see from the list which bookmarks are favorite/commented
 * User can filter the list of bookmarks by category, and clear the filter